marcusbrmoe/recipeProject/README.md

 A live version of the application can be found [here](https://marcusrecipeproject.herokuapp.com/login).

 Please feel free to sign up with your own personal account, or you can use the login bellow.

-Username: user
+Username: user <br>
 Password: user

 ## Technologies